HoGentTIN/linux-training-hogent/modules/samba_read_only_file_server/030_samba_read_only_file_server_theory.md

     K:\>

-Or you can use windows explorer\...
+Or you can use windows explorer...

 ![](assets/sambareadonly.jpg)